qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/css-variables.md

   - --qv-chart-font-font-size-tooltip

 ## Priority and Fallback

-Some components may depend on more than one CSS variable or custom property, so it is important to define the priority of which one takes precedence.
+Some components may depend on more than one CSS variable or custom property, so it is important to define which one takes precedence.
 In addition, you should always define a fixed value as a last resort (or fallback).

-The  **var**() function evaluates the first argument, and, if it exists, it finishes its evaluation.
-Otherwise, it evaluates the second argument.
-This second argument can be another var() function, which indicates that the first argument is the most relevant in case all CSS variables exist.
 For example:

 ```css
 .cl1 {